 Individuals have many ways of enhancing the probabilities of higher incomes by the choices they make in education.

-A dental assistant career choice has a wide range of options to choose from to become specialized in a specific service.
+This career choice has a wide range of options to choose from to become specialized in a specific service.
 It is good to explore the market in your locale or particular setting in which you wish to work: Do you live in a small community or a vast metropolis?
 Are you in areas of the country, like New York or California, where cosmetic dentistry may be called for more than average?

 If you live in an area that is known to attract retirees, you may choose to become specialized in services that are normally performed for those in their later life.
 It is likely that there would be dentists targeting that age group for their business to grow successfully.
 You may secure your position as a dental assistant by getting extra training in such a field.